Give us a missed call on

 2. Suppliers start filling in the response

-Some of the documents that are frequently asked during this process are Company Profile, Company PAN card, Udyam Registration Certificate, CA audited turnover, etc. Sometimes, bidders may also require to pay tender fees and/or Earnest Money Deposit (EMD) while submitting the response.
+Some of the documents that are frequently asked during this process are Company Profile, Company PAN card, Udyam Registration Certificate, CA audited turnover, etc. Sometimes, bidders may also require businesses to pay tender fees and/or Earnest Money Deposit (EMD) while submitting the response.

 Many organisations also use a e-Tender management system to manage tender applications.
 Though these are more effective for publishing tenders, many use it to keep all their tender and quotation details in one place.